Push API tutorial 3: Use batch updates to manage complex secured content

 You also learned how to delete an item and its children, as well as how to delete items or security identities based on the orderingId

-value of the last operation that was performed on them.
+value of the last request that was performed on them.

-In this tutorial, you’ll create fields in your index and define custom mapping rules for your secured Push source.
-You’ll then use Push API batch operations to simulate a security identity update (including different types of security identities), followed by a source content update (including coherent item metadata and complex permission models).
+In this tutorial, you’ll create fields in your index.
+You’ll then use Push API batch update requests, first to simulate a security identity update with different types of security identities, and then to push items that include coherent metadata and complex permission models.
 Finally, you’ll use the Coveo Administration Console to validate whether everything is working as expected.

 Prerequisites